 Acknowledgements.
-This work was supported through funding by the European Commission (INTAROS project, H2020-BG-09-2016, Grant Agreement No. 727890, Nunataryuk project, H2020-BG-11-2016/17, Grant Agreement No. 773421), and the German Ministry of Education and Research (KoPf project, Grant No. 03F0764D).
+This work was supported through funding by the European Commission (INTAROS project, H2020-BG-09-2016 (grant no. 727890), Nunataryuk project, H2020-BG-11-2016/17 (grant no. 773421)) and the German Ministry of Education and Research (KoPf project (grant no. 03F0764D)).
 Further funding was provided by the Max Planck Institute for Biogeochemistry (MPI-BGC) in Jena, Germany.
-The authors appreciate the technical support of Olaf Kolle and Martin Hertel from the Field Experiments and Instrumentation service group at MPI-BGC, and also the contribution of staff members of the Northeast Scientific Station in Chersky for facilitating the field experiments.
+The authors appreciate the technical support of Olaf Kolle and Martin Hertel from the Field Experiments and Instrumentation service group at MPI-BGC and also the contribution of staff members of the Northeast Scientific Station in Chersky for facilitating the field experiments.